Hands-On Fundraising

 5. We don’t begin a sentence with “And” or “But”.

-Oh, but yes we do!
+But yes, we do!
 Ask the person to listen carefully as people talk.
 We often start sentences that way.
 And it’s perfectly normal and conversational.
-THAT is what you want in your reader’s head.
+Those little words also encourage people to keep reading.
+And THAT is what you want in your reader’s head.
 A conversation.

 People are moved by emotion, not facts or logic.
 They listen to their gut and then rationalize that instinctive decision afterward.
 Using statistics can backfire.
 But a great story gets right to the emotion.